Destiny Etiko

-Destiny Etiko (born 12 August 1989) is a Nigerian actress.
+Destiny Etiko (born 12 August 1989) is a Nigerian actress. known for her work in the Nollywood film industry.
+She gained wider recognition following her performance in the film Idemili.
+In 2021, Etiko received the Nollywood Personality of the Year award at The Sun Awards in recognition of her contributions to the Nigerian film industry.

 Early life and education

 Etiko was born in Udi, a village in Enugu State, located in the southeastern region of Nigeria.
 She was born into the family of late Mr Anonde Etiko and Mrs Eucharia Etiko.
 She received both her primary and secondary school education in Zik Primary School and Queens School respectively in Enugu State.
 She is a Nollywood actress very popular for her curves.

 Career

 Etiko described in an interview with Vanguard, that she ventured into the Nigerian movie industry (Nollywood) in 2011.
 She described her experience then as a difficult one because she had to combine her acting career with her school requirements as she was still a student in the tertiary institution at the time.
 Etiko's career received prominence after she featured in a movie titled Idemili which was produced in 2012 by Ernest Obi but was not released until 2014.
 Her role in the movie earned her a City People Entertainment Awards nomination.
 Before her role in the movie titled Idemili, Etiko had appeared in other movies although did not receive prominent roles in them.